cal-cs184-student/p2-meshedit-sp23-b-2/docs/index.md

 ### Task 3: Area-Weighted Vertex Normals
 - **Briefly explain how you implemented the area-weighted vertex normals.**
+    - To compute the area-weighted normal at a given vertex, we first iterated through the triangle faces neighboring the vertex using the ```face()``` and ```next()``` methods in the half edge data structure.
+We also called ```vertex()->position``` to get the neighboring vertices and their corresponding positions.
+Then, for each adjacent face we found the normal vector by calculating the cross product of the two edge vectors of the face and multiplied by its area.
+The result is then added to a 3D Vector result which keeps track of the current neighboring cross products calculated so far.
+Finally, we return the result’s unit vector.
 - **Show screenshots of dae/teapot.dae (not .bez) comparing teapot shading with and without vertex normals.
 Use Q to toggle default flat shading and Phong shading.**
     - Default shading:
         ![teapot.dae-default](./images/task3/task3-default.png)
     - Phong shading:
         ![teapot.dae-phong](./images/task3/task3-shading.png)

+### Task 4: Edge Flip
+- **Briefly explain how you implemented the edge flip operation and describe any interesting implementation / debugging tricks you have used.**
+- **Show screenshots of a mesh before and after some edge flips.**
+- **Write about your eventful debugging journey, if you have experienced one.**